-Chuck is the son of Al Buck and grandson of Buck Knives founder, Hoyt Buck.
-From a young age,he worked his way up through the company serving as President and CEO for many years, before handing over the reins to his son, CJ.
-Chuck now serves as Chairman of the Board.
+Chuck, son of Al Buck and grandson of Buck Knives founder, Hoyt Buck, worked his way up through the company serving as President and CEO for many years, before handing over the reins to his son, CJ in 1999.
+Chuck remained active as Chairman of the Board until his death in 2015.

 As written in 1976